The Multi-Regge Limit from the Wilson Loop OPE: The Multi-Regge Limit

 Since the conformal group in four dimensions has $15$ generators, only $3n-15$ of these cross ratios are independent.
 For the discussion of the multi-Regge limit, we adopt the following choice~\cite{Bartels:2010ej,Bartels:2012gq}

-where $j=5,...,n-1$.
+where $j=1,...,n-5$.
 Note that for $n < 6$ one cannot form any cross ratios, and hence the remainder functions $R_n$ must be trivial for $n=4,5$.
-In the case of $n=6$ external gluons, however, there exits $3$ independent cross ratios, which we shall simply denote by $u_1,u_2,u_3$.
-And indeed it has been argued in~\cite{Bartels:2008ce} that $R_6$ must be a non-vanishing function of the cross ratios $u_i$ in order to correct for the unphysical analytical structure of the Bern-Dixon-Smirnov (BDS) Ansatz~\cite{Bern:2005iz}.
+In the case of $n=6$ external gluons, however, there exist $3$ independent cross ratios, which we shall simply denote by $u_1,u_2,u_3$.
+And indeed it has been argued in~\cite{Bartels:2008ce} that $R_6$ must be a non-vanishing function of the cross ratios $u_i$ in order to correct for the unphysical analytical structure of the Bern--Dixon--Smirnov (BDS) Ansatz~\cite{Bern:2005iz}.

 In the multi-Regge limit, the absolute values of the $s$-like variables are much larger than the $t$-like ones, which are kept finite.
 The precise characterization of the limit in terms of Mandelstam invariants can be found in~\cite{Bartels:2012gq}.
 Here, we shall mostly focus on the multi-Regge limit of the remainder functions $R_n$, which depend on the Mandelstam invariants only through the cross ratios $u$, of which a complete independent set is given in~\eqref{eq:uj}.
 In the multi-Regge limit, the so-called ``large'' cross ratios $u_{j,1}$ tend to $u_{j,1} \sim 1$ while the remaining ``small'' ones tend to zero, \ie $u_{j,2}, u_{j,3} \sim 0$.
 Cross ratios with the same index $j$ approach their limit values such that the following ratios remain finite: